-The Procedure for the Handling of Material and Privileged Information, in particular, establishes that anyone who believes he or she is in possession of material and/or privileged information is required to promptly report such circumstance to the e-mail: pricesensitiveinformation@fineco.it, managed by the FinecoBank CFO and/or UCI CFO to allow for an assessment of the inside nature of the information disclosed and to take the necessary measures to correctly manage the information, including its prompt disclosure to the market, as applicable;
+The Procedure for the Processing of Relevant and Inside Information, in particular, establishes that anyone who believes he or she is in possession of material and/or inside information is required to promptly report this circumstance to a dedicated e-mail box, managed by FGIP, in order to allow the assessment of the inside nature of the information transmitted and to prepare all the necessary initiatives for its correct handling, including its possible timely disclosure to the market;

 - (b) adopts effective measures to ensure the confidentiality of information until it is disclosed to the public. - To this end, FinecoBank has established a "List of persons who have access to inside information" which is price sensitive, as regards the Company's shares, in compliance with the applicable regulations.
-It has also established a process to add data to, update and maintain the List, identifying the Compliance Officer of the Company as the person responsible for managing the FinecoBank Insider List; - (c) assigns responsibility to FinecoBank's CFO (assisted by the heads of the Legal and Corporate Affairs Function and Compliance) for assessing the public disclosure of information about the Company and the appropriateness of delaying the public disclosure of Inside Information, in the cases specifically identified by the Procedure for processing Inside Information; - (d) assigns responsibility to FinecoBank's CFO and Head of Identity & Communications for preparing press releases in which Inside Information is disclosed, assisted by the Company units involved; - (e) provides for the publication of the press releases, subject to approval from the Managing Director of the Issuer, via the "eMarket-SDIR" system, to Borsa Italiana and CONSOB.
+It has also established a process to add data to, update and maintain the List, identifying the Compliance Officer of the Company as the person responsible for managing the FinecoBank Insider List; - (c) the competence of the FGIP for the evaluation of the public disclosure of information relating to the Company as to whether to delay the public disclosure of Inside Information in cases specifically indicated by the Procedure for the Processing of Inside Information; - (d) assigns responsibility to FinecoBank's CFO and Head of Identity & Communications for preparing press releases in which Inside Information is disclosed, assisted by the Company units involved; - (e) dissemination of the press release, through the "eMarket-SDIR" system, to Borsa Italiana and CONSOB.